 The web is the central part of the body that joins the lands.

 It is a small step between Shank & the body.
 Its diameter is a bit less than that of the shank.
-It has no significant value but only helps if the body needs to be coated and hence just isolates the body & shank parts.
+It has no significant value but only helps if the body needs to be coated and isolates the body & shank parts.

 It does the cutting through.
 It defines the quality of a drill bit.
 Different types of drill bits have different materials on the tip like Diamond or Steel tips.